How to Import Tobacco in USA: A Practical Guide for Profit

 Because labeling needs to be addressed before tobacco products can enter the United States, you should also be aware of the Federal Trade Commission’s warning label rotation schedule.
 A series of four warnings are rotated on smokeless tobacco products, such as snuff and chewing tobacco.

 Nine rotating labels must be used on cigarettes.
-If you are obtaining your products from foreign markets and factories, they must still be in compliance with U.S. laws.
+If you obtain your products from foreign markets and factories, they must still be in compliance with U.S. laws.

 Given the size and market worth of the tobacco industry in general, there are several government agencies involved in the importation and policing of tobacco products.
 In many instances, the agencies’ roles overlap one another making it very important to have guidance along the way.